AshRouth/SOC/_motions/Enabling Motion for the Natural Resources and Waste Management Policy Chapter.md

 ---
-section:
+section: E
-number: 24
+number: 12
 title: Enabling Motion for the Natural Resources and Waste Management Policy Chapter
 spaces: https://spaces.greenparty.org.uk/s/autumn-conference-2022-agenda-forum/?contentId=98335
 status: final
-coproposers: 2
+coproposers: 16
 ---
 ## Synopsis
 The Natural Resources and Waste Management Policy Chapter received its last major update back in 2006.
 A rewrite is needed so that the chapter can be expanded in scope to include more policy positions on issues such as radioactive waste and other hazardous materials management.